Born: October 6, 1906 in Philadelphia, PA, USA

 she would describe him years later as "a big, brawny, outdoors type".
 In the film Diane is a timid,

-by her older sister Nana, played by the brilliant Gladys Brockwell.
-Nana is addicted to absinthe,
+her older sister Nana, played by the brilliant Gladys Brockwell.
+Nana is addicted to absinthe, which

-which makes her normally violent nature even worse and she brutally abuses her sister at every
+makes her normally violent nature even worse and she brutally abuses her sister at every turn.
+When

-turn.
-When the sisters' fanatical uncle turns them away, thanks to Diane's truthful statement that
+the sisters' fanatical uncle turns them away, thanks to Diane's truthful statement that they've not

-they've not been good, Nana turns on her, chasing her into the street and nearly choking the life out
+been good, Nana turns on her, chasing her into the street and nearly choking the life out of her!!!

-an untimely demise!
-In spite of his initial disdain of Diane, Chico saves her twice more; the first
+untimely demise!
+In spite of his initial disdain of Diane, Chico saves her twice more; the first time

-time when she tries to kill herself with his knife (she felt she could no longer live without hope) and
+when she tries to kill herself with his knife (she felt she could no longer live without hope) and the

-the second when she's nearly arrested by the police along with her sister.
-He valiantly claims she is
+second when she's nearly arrested by the police along with her sister.
+He valiantly claims she is his

-his wife and later takes her to his seventh floor flat so they could fool the inspector when he arrives
+wife and later takes her to his seventh floor flat so they could fool the inspector when he arrives to

 As the film progresses, the two fall deeply in love but, just as they marry, Chico is called to serve in